IlonaSilverwood/serenity/JOSS-markdown-guide.md

 # Markdown primer

 This section explains basic Markdown syntax.
-If you are already familiar with Markdown, the JOSS formatting requirements can be found [here].
+If you are already familiar with Markdown, the JOSS formatting requirements can be found [here](https://github.com/IlonaSilverwood/serenity/blob/main/JOSS-specific-guide.md).

 ## Inline markup